farm-fe/rfcs/rfcs/001-core-architecture/rfc.md

 pub struct PluginResolveHookResult {
   /// resolved path, normally a resolved path. pub resolved_path: String,
-  /// whether this module should be external, if true, the module won't present in the final result pub external: bool,
+  /// whether this module should be external, if true, the module won't be present in the final result pub external: bool,
   /// whether this module has side effects, affects tree shaking pub side_effects: bool,
   /// the query parsed from specifier, for example, query should be `{ inline: true }` if specifier is `./a.png?inline`
-  /// if you custom plugins, your plugin should be responsible for parsing query
+  /// if you have custom plugins, your plugin should be responsible for parsing the query
   /// if you just want a normal query parsing like the example above, [farmfe_toolkit::resolve::parse_query] should be helpful pub query: HashMap<String, String>,
 }
 ```

 #### 5.1.2 Load
 Loading the module's content based on `id`, return **String** based content.
-If load binary content like images, it should be encoded to String first (usually base64).
-We force to use String because of the serialization, the value should be easy to pass to the js plugins and rust plugin, so we force it be serializable.
+If loading binary content like images, it should be encoded to String first (usually base64).
+We force the use of String because of the serialization, the value should be easy to pass to the JS plugins and Rust plugin, so we force it to be serializable.

 * **`Hook Kind`**: `first`